melissa-feeney/se_project_coffeeshop/README.md

 ## Plan on improving the project

-*Add additional images
+1Add additional images.
-*Add additional animations and/or hover effects
+2Add additional animations and/or hover effects.